 This scan is an imaging method commonly used to stage pancreatic NETs.
 Over 90% of pancreatic NET cells have receptors for the hormone somatostatin.
 In the SRS scan, a radioactive substance that is similar to somatostatin is injected into your body.
 Over the course of a day, the drug travels to the tumour and attaches itself to the receptors.
 The scan will highlight the tumour by showing where the drug has attached.

 This specialised radionuclide scan can determine whether a pancreatic NET tumour has spread.
 The scan can be performed more quickly than an SRS, and is much more sensitive and specific in detecting pancreatic NETs.
 The scan is available in all states in Australia.
 However, it is not available at all hospitals with PET facilities.

 It may take several hours to prepare for and complete these scans.
 Talk to your medical team for more information.

 A biopsy means removing cells or tissue samples from an organ for examination under a microscope.

 This procedure may be done during an endoscopy or endoscopic ultrasound.
 A fine needle is usually used to remove the cells.

 An ultrasound or CT scan can help the doctor guide the needle through the abdomen and into the pancreas.
-You will have a local anaesthetic for the biopsy so you are not in pain, but you will be awake during the procedure.
+You will be awake during the procedure, but you will be given a local anaesthetic so you do not feel any pain.